SHARAN-MJ/TSA_EXP5/README.md

 ### RESULT:
-Thus we have created the python code for the time series analysis and decomposition of the Onion Price data.
+Thus we have created the python code for the time series analysis and decomposition of the amazon stock Price data.